Motor Vehicle Act

 The BC Cycling Coalition and our partner groups have completed a review of the MVA and submitted a list of proposed improvements reflecting the best practices of progressive jurisdictions to BC Government officials.
-As part of a comprehensive Cycling Strategy for British Columbia that includes accelerated investment in cycling networks, cyclist and driver education and improved maintenance of cycling infrastructure and roads, the BC Cycling Coalition will be soon making recommendations to the Province to update this legislation.
+As part of a comprehensive Cycling Strategy for British Columbia that includes accelerated investment in cycling networks, cyclist and driver education and improved maintenance of cycling infrastructure and roads, the BC Cycling Coalition has made recommendations to the Province to update this legislation.

-The purpose of the proposed improvements will be to:
+The purpose of the proposed improvements are to:

 - Provide greater clarity to all road users

 - Acknowledge the fundamental differences between bicycles and motor vehicles

 - Improve the safety of cyclists and other road users while improving the convenience and comfort of cycling

 - Reduce conflicts among cyclists, pedestrians and motorists